More from Lauriston Reservoir

 Get some local expert tips on fishing at Lauriston Reservoir.

-Fishing licences can be purchased at the Kyneton Newsagency in High Street, Malmsbury General Store or at the Woodend Visitor Information Centre.
+Fishing licences can be purchased at the Kyneton Newsagency in High Street, or at Malmsbury General Store.
 Fishing licences can also be purchased online.
 If you are aged between 18 years – 70 years, you will require a fishing licence.
 Seniors, pension cardholders and some traditional owner groups do not require a licence.

 For further information about licences and fishing seasons, please refer to the Victorian Recreational Fishing Guide (available at Visitor Information Centres) or the Victorian Fisheries Authority.